-The financial information for the parent entity, Corporate Travel Management Limited, disclosed in note 25, has been prepared on the same basis as the consolidated financial statements, except as follows:
+The financial information for the parent entity, Corporate Travel Management Limited, disclosed in Note 25, has been prepared on the same basis as the consolidated financial statements, except as follows:

-(i) Investments in subsidiaries, associates and joint venture entities
+(i) Investments in subsidiaries

-Investments in subsidiaries, associates and joint venture entities are accounted for at cost in the financial statements of Corporate Travel Management Limited.
+Investments in subsidiaries are accounted for at cost in the financial statements of Corporate Travel Management Limited.
 Dividends received from associates are recognised in the parent entity's profit or loss, rather than being deducted from the carrying amount of these investments.

-(ii) Tax consolidation legislation Corporate Travel Management Limited and its wholly-owned Australian controlled entities have implemented the tax consolidation legislation.
+(ii) Tax consolidation legislation

+Corporate Travel Management Limited and its wholly-owned Australian controlled entities have implemented the tax consolidation legislation.
 The head entity, Corporate Travel Management Limited and the controlled entities in the tax consolidated group account for their own current and deferred tax amounts.
-These tax amounts are measured as if each entity in the tax consolidated group continues to be a standalone taxpayer in its own right.
+These tax amounts are measured as if each entity in the tax consolidated group continues to be a stand-alone taxpayer in its own right.